AnugrahAsh/Quorith/README.md

-# Synthara
+# Quorith

-Synthara is an AI-driven personal improvement and planning companion that helps you align your daily actions with your long-term goals using structured planning and intelligent daily suggestions within a clean, minimal interface.
+Quorith is an AI-driven personal improvement and planning companion that helps you align your daily actions with your long-term goals using structured planning and intelligent daily suggestions within a clean, minimal interface.

 ---